 What is the best web host for my website?

 The answer to that is dependent on some factors that you need to consider for your website:

 It all boils down to what your website needs.
 It makes sense to use a shared hosting plan for those that are only starting.
 However, when your website starts growing in traffic, and transactions, you could consider migrating to a plan that would empower you to serve more people.

 If you’re looking for a web host, we have some exciting deals to help you get started!
 We partnered with Nexcess that will give you 50% off for the first six months of their Managed WordPress hosting.
+In addition, we’ve also partnered with Cloudways that will give you 20% off for the first three months.
 On the other hand, if you’re looking to start out with a shared hosting plan, our partnership with Bluehost is giving Stackable users a special discounted price.
 In addition to these discounts, Stackable will be automatically installed for your site 😱 Sounds like a great deal, don’t you think?